44REAM/data-science-lectures/image_processing/README.md

 3.  **Image Resampling and Registration:** Techniques for image resampling and registration, including feature-based and intensity-based registration methods.
 4.  **Deep Generative Models and Self-Supervised Learning in Images I:** Introduction to deep generative models (e.g., GANs, VAEs) and self-supervised learning techniques for image generation and analysis.
 5.  **Deep Generative Models and Self-Supervised Learning in Images II:** Further exploration of advanced deep generative models and self-supervised learning methods, including recent research and applications.
+6.  **Diffusion Imaging:** Principles of diffusion imaging, including the diffusion tensor model, fiber tracking, and applications in neuroscience and clinical settings.

 ## Recommended Textbooks and Resources